Seeing Through Green: Text-Based Classification and the Firm's Returns from Green Patents: A Natural Language Processing approach to classify true green patents

 \subsubsection{Share of true greens in technological classes}

-The final result of our NLP approach is a vocabulary tailored to the domain of green technologies.
-In Appendix Tables \ref{tab: baseline_k} \ref{tab: voc}, \ref{tab: voc_cooc_1} and \ref{tab: voc_cooc_2}, we report a comparison between the number of green patents obtained from previous classifications in each CPC code and the number of \textit{true green} patents that we obtain with our approach.
+In Appendix \ref{sec:appendix_tab_graph}, Tables \ref{tab: pat_dist_1}, \ref{tab: pat_dist_2}, and \ref{tab: pat_dist_3}, we report a comparison between the number of green patents obtained from previous classifications in each CPC code and the number of \textit{true green} patents that we obtain with our approach.
 In Figure \ref{fig: density_cpc}, we summarize the shares of \textit{true greens} for each CPC code and their density.
-On average, we observe a 20\% share of the total, but with a dispersion that runs from 0 to 100\%\footnote{It is important to highlight that a single invention effort can be acknowledged as a patent in more than one technological class, hence descriptive statistics here include multiple counting.}.
+On average, we observe a 18\% share of the total, but with a dispersion that runs from 0 to 100\%\footnote{It is important to highlight that a single invention effort can be acknowledged as a patent in more than one technological class, hence descriptive statistics here include multiple counting.}.

-When shifting to a more granular level of classification, we notice how, specifically, CPCs related to "Technologies or applications for mitigation or adaptation against climate change" (Y02), "Electric elements" (H01) and "Physical or chemical processes or apparatus in general" (B01) are the ones with the highest number of green patents if we believe in previous classifications.
-When we use our approach, CPC Y02 remains the category associated with the largest number of true greens, but then we find "Generation, conversion, or distribution of electric power" (H02) and "Treatment of water, waste water, sewage, or sludge" (C02) in the second and third positions.
-If we look instead at the share of \textit{true green patents} we see "Sugar industry" (C13), "Doors, windows, shutters, or roller blinds, in general; ladders" (E06) and "Heating; ranges; ventilating" (F24) in the top 3 rank with shares between 40\% and 50\%. \\
+When shifting to a more granular level of classification, we notice how, specifically, CPCs related to "Technologies or applications for mitigation or adaptation against climate change" (Y02 - from EPO Y-tagging scheme), "Generation, conversion, or distribution of electric power" (H02) and "Physical or chemical processes or apparatus in general" (B01) are the ones with the highest number of green patents if we believe in previous classifications.
+When we use our approach, the EPO tagging scheme derived CPC Y02 remains the category associated with the largest number of true greens, but then we find "Generation, conversion, or distribution of electric power" (H02) and "Treatment of water, waste water, sewage, or sludge" (C02) in the second and third positions.
+If we look instead at the share of \textit{true green patents} we see "Sugar industry" (C13), "Heating; ranges; ventilating" (F24), and "Generation, conversion, or distribution of electric power" (H02) in the top 3 rank with shares between 35\% and 50\%. \\